RubixML/ML/docs/system-architecture.md

 ![Rubix ML System Architecture](https://raw.githubusercontent.com/RubixML/RubixML/master/docs/img/rubix-ml-system-architecture.svg?sanitize=true)

 ### Subsystems
-Under the hood, Rubix ML utilizes a number of modular subsystems that are highly optimized for their purpose such as the graph, neural net, SVM, and tensor processing subsystems.
+Under the hood, Rubix ML utilizes a number of modular subsystems that are highly optimized for their purpose such as the graph, neural net, SVM, and tensor computing subsystems.
 Some mid and low level subsystems run as optional PHP extensions.